-Vinod Brahmapuram is Washington State’s Chief Information Security Officer, appointed by the state CIO.
+Bill Kehoe is Washington State’s Acting Chief Information Security Officer.
 The state CISO is responsible for establishing and leading the strategic direction of cybersecurity for Washington State, and advising the Governor and Legislators on key cyber issues.

 Office of the Chief Information Officer IT Security Policies